C0deWiser/inarticulate/README.md

 public $incrementing = false;
 ```

-Inarticulate Builder so extends Eloquent Builder, but it overrides just few methods — find, insert, update, delete and exists.
+Inarticulate Builder extends Eloquent Builder, but it overrides just few methods — find, insert, update, delete and exists.
-So hust do not call any others — that are not applicable for Redis.
+So just do not call any others — that are not applicable for Redis.

 As Inarticulate extends Eloquent Model your may use attributes Accessors and Mutators, castings, property guards etc.